-Because returns and gift cards will bring more customers into retail outlets, some chains like Abercrombie & Fitch Co.’s (NYSE:ANFC) Hollister chain and Neiman Marcus Group Inc. plan to bring in spring goods ahead of the season so they can tempt customers with new merchandise.
+Because returns and gift cards will bring more customers into retail outlets, some chains like Abercrombie & Fitch Co.’s (NYSE:ANFB) Hollister chain and Neiman Marcus Group Inc. plan to bring in spring goods ahead of the season so they can tempt customers with new merchandise.

 About one-third of J.C.
 Penney Co.
 Inc. (NYSE:JCPC) customers who make a post-Christmas return spend an additional $60 according to the company.
 Kohl’s Corp.
-(NYSE:KSSC) says about half its customers make at least one additional purchase when returning an item to a store.
+(NYSE:KSSB) says about half its customers make at least one additional purchase when returning an item to a store.

 There is a flipside to the additional sales.
 Factored into the additional sales has to be the cost of returns, depending on the retailer.
 While the average of all returns amounts to 10%, that’s not an across the board figure.